Barnet Suicide Prevention Campaign

 Developing London's first Andy's Man Club support group in Barnet.
 A space where men can speak openly about their mental health in a judgment-free, non-clinical confidential environment.
 For more information and to join email email@example.com

-From October, we will be delivering several outreach and engagement events, both face to face and virtually.
+From October 2022, we have delivered several outreach and engagement events, both face to face and virtually to male dominated workforces; reaching over 180 people.
 We will be providing further details here and on our social media.

 If you need urgent support, call Samaritans on 116 12.
 If you have been affected by a suicide bereavement, visit NCL Support After Suicide or call 07483 368 700.